If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 So let’s get you going on the train of winter perfect skin.

-Before you buy: 5 things you have to consider when purchasing a winter face moisturizer
+Before you buy: 5 things you have to consider when purchasing a face moisturizer for winter

 1. What is a moisturizer supposed to do?